If you have cancer you may need extra help with children’s costs. Find out more about benefits and help with childcare, school and education costs.

 The 16 to 19 bursary fund is only available to students in England.

-Students aged 16 to 19 who might struggle with the cost of full-time education or training may be eligible for a bursary of up to £1,200 a year.
-It can be used for costs like equipment, lunch and transport.
+Students aged 16 to 19 who might struggle with the cost of full-time education or training may be eligible for a bursary.
+It can be used for costs like clothing, books, equipment, transport and lunch.
 It is not available to people at university.
-For more information visit gov.uk/1619-bursary-fund
+For more information visit GOV.UK.

-Speak to the school, college, academy or training provider about how to apply for a bursary.
+You can speak to your school, college, academy or training provider about how to apply for a bursary.

 Some colleges, including sixth form colleges, have loans, grants or funds to help people aged 19 or over with learning costs.

-In some cases, this will come from the Discretionary Learner Support scheme.
-The funds are prioritised for those facing financial hardship.
-They can be used to help with:
+In some cases, this will come from the Learner Support scheme.
+The funds are for those facing financial hardship.
+They can be used to help with things like:

-Check with your college to see whether this option is available to you.
+Check with your college to see if this option is available to you.
 For more information, visit GOV.UK.